 By Melinda Myers

-Melinda Myers has more than 30 years of horticulture experience and has written over 20 gardening books.
-Myers’ website is: http://www.melindamyers.com/www.melindamyers.com.
+Gardening expert Melinda Myers has more than 30 years of horticulture experience and has written over 20 gardening books, including Small Space Gardening and the Midwest Gardener’s Handbook.
+Myers is a columnist and contributing editor for Birds & Blooms magazine and spokesperson for Milorganite.
+Myers’ website is http://www.melindamyers.com/www.melindamyers.com.